nevillejackson/dmm/README.md

 * _dmm_ was developed for analysis of sheep breeding data.
 Workers from other fields would certainly be able to broaden its approach, and contributions would be welcome.

 ## Acknowledgement ##
 The _dmm_ package relies on the _nadiv_ package for generating relationship matrices.
-The author of _nadiv_  has assisted with its use from _dmm_ particularly in relation to sexlinked inheritance and sex-specific genetic parameters.
+The author of _nadiv_  (Matthew Wolak) has assisted with its use from _dmm_ particularly in relation to sexlinked inheritance and sex-specific genetic parameters.

 ## Development plans ##